ontarionick/sc/README.md

 ## Installation

 The following installation instructions are intended for use on macOS 12.5.1, but should be adaptable to other versions / operating systems.
-It is assumed that you have Python and pip already installed.
+It is assumed that you have Python, pip, and python-tk already installed.

 Run the following in your console in the root of this repository: